uazu/uazu.github.io/_src/stakker/src/g-traits.md

 stable at present.
 I have an [**unsized_enum**] crate which I believe is sound and could be the basis for `Actor<dyn Trait>` in **Stakker**, but I don't want to force it on all **Stakker** users.
 I'd like to be able to offer a safe alternative as well.
+(Update: As of Feb-2021 'union' supports `ManuallyDrop` which allows `?Sized`, so that might offer a better way, although it still requires `unsafe`.)

 So unfortunately it's not possible to do `Actor<dyn Trait>` right now, and one of the alternatives must be used instead.